Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/integration/web-hooks.md

 ```sql
 LEFT(h_name) = 'G' AND h_email NOT NULL
 ```
-:::info
+::: note
-Webhook HTTP calls are expensive in terms of time to complete, which can directly influence the responsiveness of the user experience if you are usiong one of the Syncronous POST modes.
+Webhook HTTP calls are expensive in terms of time to complete, which can directly influence the responsiveness of the user experience if you are using one of the Synchronous POST modes.
 The performance relates to the typical latency involved in making API calls over the Internet.
 Webhook rule expressions, on the other hand, are very fast to evaluate, so you should always aim to create a rule that only triggers your webhook when it is needed, instead of always firing the webhook to your script and then using your script to determine if you should be acting on the webhook.
 :::

-## Webhook Payload
+## Webhook payload
 When a webhook is called, an HTTP POST is made to your URL endpoint, and the payload of that POST request will include a JSON or XML object called __onEntityEvent__ that includes the following properties:

 |Property|Description|